 Where the Fund holds bonds or other debt instruments the value of the Fund will fall in the event of the default or perceived increased credit risk of an issuer.
 This is because the capital and income value and liquidity of the investment is likely to decrease.
-AAA rated government and corporate bonds have a relatively low risk of default compared to non-investment grade bonds.
-However, the ratings are subject to change and they may be downgraded.
-The lower the rating the higher the risk of default.
+Government and corporate bonds are assessed by credit rating agencies and given a rating.
+These ratings determine whether the bond is considered to be investment grade or noninvestment grade.
+Investment grade bonds are considered to be lower risk.
+Within investment grade and non-investment grade there are a number of different rating levels; the higher the rating, the lower the expected risk of default.
+However, all ratings are subject to change and in periods of recession or slow growth the risk of non-investment grade bonds defaulting may be appreciably higher.